Sotty75/sdl-prototype/development_diary.md

 We may have one array per parallax level or even a multidimensional array for the background.
 We need therefore a datastructure to define a backgroun layer with the z-position and the scrolling speed.

-Each layer will basically work as a group of textures rendered
+Each layer will basically work as a group of textures rendered.

+I also shared my project with gemini to get some recommendations and a code review.
+He suggested me to refactor the sprite class to hanly have one texture in memory instead of many small ones (done) and revisit the logic for the time step to have a time delta.

+I found out there is a problem in thetexturecreation and i will need to create a tecture manager soon.

 ## Later